 For you to rightly determine the length of your thesis, you will need to factor in many variables.
 Even though there is a standard range, each paper comes with different requirements.
 You need to know what is acceptable and what is considered a breach of writing rules.
 One student may have a longer introduction than the other but that does not necessarily mean that either is wrong.
 As long as they both fall within the given range then they are safe.
 Depending on the topic that one has chosen to research on, it is possible to have different lengths of papers.
 However, your thesis should not fall on the too short or too long categories of the thesis writing code.

 Regardless of whether you are writing your own thesis or you are engaging an expert, seek to know the basics of writing the paper.
-Ask yourself questions like, ‘how long should a conclusion be?’ and look for the answers to this and many other questions.
+Ask yourself questions like, ‘how long should a conclusion be?’ and look for the answers to this and many other questions on Dissertation Team blog.
 If you get into it clueless you will most likely end up with substandard work or the wrong paper altogether.